Tamas-Gavlider/The-Hunger-Gamers/README.md

   ### Known Bugs

    The background image on index html should be fixed on mobile phones.
 It works fine in Chrome Developer Tool, and Android devices but not on Iphones.
 It was tested on Iphone 11 and Iphone 6.<br>This issue is due to lack of support for background-attachment property in Safari on iOS devices.<br>
-   This bug does not prevent the user to navigate through the web page.
+   A possible workaround was find at [bricksbuilder](https://forum.bricksbuilder.io/t/no-bug-background-fixed-broken-on-ios/3142/9), however this code did not fix the issue.<br>The code will not be changed since this is rather a system limitation than a bug, and it does not prevent the user to navigate through the web page.

   ### W3C Validator